yugabyte/yugabyte-db/docs/content/preview/integrations/apache-flink.md

 [Apache Flink](https://flink.apache.org/) is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.

-Flink provides JDBC sink connectors to write data to various databases.
+Flink provides various DataStream connectors including one for JDBC to write data to various databases.
+You can use this connector to write date from Flink to YugabyteDB.

 ## Connect